-A frequent question that we are asked is whether a FemCap is ‘better’ than a diaphragm.
-In short, there are lots of reasons to suggest that yes, the FemCap is somewhat better, at least for some users.
+A frequently asked question is whether a FemCap is superior to a diaphragm.
+In short, there are several reasons to suggest that the FemCap is, at least for some users, a better option.

 FemCap Is Easier To Size

-With the size of a user’s cervix being simple to assess themselves without a physician’s help, the FemCap suddenly becomes more accessible to new users.
-It was actually thought of this way to be used in developing nations where access to sexual health practitioners might be limited.
+Since the size of a user’s cervix can be easily assessed without a physician’s assistance, the FemCap becomes more accessible to new users, particularly in developing nations where access to sexual health practitioners may be limited.

 FemCap Is Less Likely To Slip Out Of Place

-A cervical cap, as the name suggests, caps the cervix like a thimble capping the thumb.
-This produces a tight suctioned seal, preventing sperm from entering the uterus.
-Contraceptive gel placed in the dome of the cap increases the suction and adds a second level of protection.
+As the name suggests, the FemCap caps the cervix like a thimble capping the thumb, creating a tight and suctioned seal that prevents sperm from entering the uterus.
+Contraceptive gel placed within the dome of the cap further enhances the suction and provides an additional layer of protection.

 In contrast, a diaphragm sits inside the vaginal cavity and is held in place by muscular support from the sides of the vaginal cavity.
-The traditional diaphragm design can slip out of place, and if just one side moves too far inwards or outwards, the protective seal may be broken.
+The traditional diaphragm design can be prone to slipping out of place, and even a slight movement of one side inward or outward can compromise the protective seal.

 FemCap Looks Cuter!

-Another benefit of the FemCap is its small size.
-Diaphragms are around the size of the palm of your hand, and can be intimidating and unwieldy.
-A FemCap is about a third of the size of an average size diaphragm, so it is often easier to get a hang of insertion and removal.
+Diaphragms are typically the size of the palm of the hand, which can be intimidating and unwieldy for some users.
+The FemCap is about a third of the size of an average diaphragm, making it easier to grasp and insert and remove.

 FemCap Can Hold A Reserve Of Spermicide

-The brim is designed to hold additional contraceptive gel in place and direct the flow of sperm directly towards the gel.
-This is the third level of protection, further increasing the effectiveness of the FemCap.
+Furthermore, the FemCap incorporates a brim designed to hold additional contraceptive gel in place and direct the flow of sperm directly towards the gel.
+This third level of protection further enhances the effectiveness of the FemCap.

 FemCap Can Be Easier To Remove

-The last obviously noticeable addition to FemCap is the removal ring.
-You can simply gently press the dome of the FemCap to release any suction, and then slip your finger into the ring to gently remove the FemCap.
+The FemCap features a removal ring, making it easier to remove.
+Simply press the dome of the FemCap to release any suction, and then gently insert your finger into the ring to remove the FemCap.

-The majority of users surveyed by FemCap in a study said that they preferred the FemCap to a regular diaphragm, based on ease of use and preference, so the case is pretty strong for the FemCap being the users favourite.
+The majority of users surveyed by FemCap in a study preferred the FemCap over a regular diaphragm based on ease of use and personal preference.
+Therefore, the case for the FemCap being the users’ favorite is quite strong.

-Our take on this is that people should stick to what’s best for them.
-If you get on well with a diaphragm, stick to it.
-With barrier contraception the correct device of the device impacts it’s contraceptive efficiency.
-To continue with what you know and are familiar with makes more sense than learning something new from scratch, even if it’s design is better.
+In our opinion, individuals should prioritize what works best for them.
+If you find a diaphragm comfortable and effective, it’s best to stick with it.
+The effectiveness of barrier contraception depends on the correct use of the chosen device.
+Continuing with what you know and are familiar with makes more sense than learning something new from scratch, even if the new design is superior.